A bijective proof of Andrews' refinement of the Alladi-Schur theorem: The bijective components and first results

 In other words, $\phi'$ corresponds to equation $(3)$ for the Alladi partitions.
-Call $G'$ the Alladi grouping map and call $\psi'$ the Alladi reduction\footnote{In previous drafts, I called the map $\psi'$ the Alladi projection map and the analogous map $\psi$, constructed in Section 4, the Schur projection map.
-Indeed, in previous drafts, I also called the map $\rho$, constructed in Section 4, the projection map on the minimal segments.
-I have decided that reduction was more appropriate than projection since it is typical to use the word projection for idempotent maps.} map.
+Call $G'$ the Alladi grouping map and $\psi'$ the Alladi reduction\footnote{In earlier drafts and presentations of this paper, the map $\psi'$ was referred to as the Alladi projection map, as that is what I formerly named it.
+Likewise, I formerly named the analogous map $\psi$, constructed in Section 4, the Schur projection map and the map $\rho$, also constructed in Section 4, the projection map on the minimal segments.
+Although the term ``projection", as previously used in the name of these maps, originates from earlier versions of this paper, I settled on ``reduction" as a more appropriate term.
+This is because it is typical to use the term projection for idempotent maps.} map.
 A big part of what I will do is construct corresponding maps for the Schur partitions.
-We will begin this with the following bijection.\footnote{For the remainder of this paper, I denote the sum of the parts of a partition $\pi$ by $\sigma(\pi)$.}
+We will begin this with the following bijection.\footnote{For the remainder of this paper, the sum of the parts of a partition $\pi$ is denoted by $\sigma(\pi)$.}

 \begin{lem}{(Schur grouping map)} Let $\mathcal{D^*}(m,n)$ denote the subset of partitions in $\mathcal{D}(m,n)$ with the added condition that every odd part is $\geq 3$ and every even part is $\geq 6$.
 There is a bijection